top of page

 The "mundane" stage, whether on the bridge or in the coffee shop, highlights a crucial challenge of habituation: it can quietly diminish our capacity for appreciation.
 This is not a failing of our emotional system but a natural consequence of its efficiency.
 We are wired to pay attention to change and novelty, not to the constant.
 Furthermore, as discussed in "Chronic Stress: How Mental Patterns Shape Our Struggles," the hyperfocus on the stressful makes it impossible for us to see beyond the pain.
 This stops us from tapping into what is still available to us and prevents us from achieving the peace we desire.

 Pragmatic gratitude is more than simply "counting your blessings"—a passive acknowledgment that can quickly become perfunctory.
 We should strive for an active, mindful engagement with the good things in our lives.
-It’s about leveraging our blessings, not just tallying them.
+Leverage our blessings, not just keeping a tally.
 Don’t be thankful for an apple pie, roof over your head or the swimmable lake in your neighborhood.
-Eat the apple pie, savor the taste, make your home homy, go for a swim.
-It's an effortful practice to un-mundane our lives.
+Eat the apple pie, savor the taste, make your home homey, go for a swim.
+It takes effort to un-mundane our lives.

 The Wise Mind and The Importance of Action

-The challenge is not to choose between head and heart, but to integrate them.
-Marsha Linehan’s concept of the "Wise Mind" in Dialectical Behavior Therapy (DBT) offers a good starting tool: a meeting point between the emotional mind (driven by feelings, intuition, impulse) and the rational mind (driven by logic, facts, reason).
+Do not choose between head and heart, integrate them.
+Marsha Linehan’s concept of the "Wise Mind" in Dialectical Behavior Therapy (DBT) offers a good starting place: a meeting point between the emotional mind (driven by feelings, intuition, impulse) and the rational mind (driven by logic, facts, reason).
 True human flourishing emerges from this synthesis, where the intuitive wisdom of our emotions informs our logical reasoning, and our rational thought helps us effectively manage and respond to our feelings.

 Beyond "Feeling Good": Dignity and Meaningful Life